primatejs/primate/docs/guide/getting-started.md

 to it as necessary.

 By running `npm create primate@latest`, you can scaffold a fresh project.
-This GUI will walk you step by step in creating a project from scratch, generating a configuration file and including additional modules.
+This TUI will walk you step by step in creating a project from scratch, generating a configuration file and including additional modules.

 Alternatively you can clone the [Primate template app][primate-app] repository